-I’m not one for wearing snow boots everywhere.
-Even though that pair that I have are super cute (you can see them my previous post), they just don’t go with every outfit.
+I’m not one for wearing snow boots everywhere when it comes to my winter outfit.
+Even though that pair that I have are super cute, they just don’t go with every outfit.
 And nobody likes to feel like they need to carry two pairs of shoes around all day.

 The second is all about the shoes.
 We all love to wear those embroidered shoes or the OTK boots with the suede fabric, but they just aren’t as functional in the snow, and they are very hard to clean once they are dirtied up by the salt.
 Look for shoes with hard soles and easily cleaned fabric.
 And yes, just because your UGGs say they have a cleaner, doesn’t mean they are meant for the snow.
 Find shoes that last through being cleaned a few times, or even better, find shoes that are water-resistant.
 Those shoes won’t get dirty too easily, but you’ll still have to clean them a bit.